 At the end of Stargate, Daniel Jackson happily settles down, on another planet, with Sha'ri .

 Apocalypse Now.
 The previous guy sent to kill Kurtz, played by Scott Glenn.
-Although he actually goes through with the mission, it's implied that Willard is tempted as well.
+It's implied that Willard is tempted as well, although he actually goes through with the mission.

 Willard: They were gonna make me a Major for this, and I wasn't even in their fuckin' army anymore.